PiantaMK/BotListConverter/README.md

 # BotListConverter
-Script that converts some online BotLists into a valid playerlist of a chosen format.
+Script that converts some online BotLists into a valid Lmaobox playerlist/lua.

 ---

-# List of supported programs:
-- Nullcore
-- Lmaobox
-- Amalgam
-- *hook

 # List of supported databases:
 - d3fc0n6's: